-c.
-Universal precautions will be observed at all times in order to prevent contact with blood or OPIM.
+- 1 Employees whose tasks involve exposure to blood or body fluids. - 2 - Employees whose tasks involve no exposure to blood or body fluids but whose employment may require unplanned Category 1 procedure. - 3 - Employees whose tasks involve no exposure to blood or body fluids. - c.
+When the potential for contact with infectious materials exists, universal precautions will be observed in order to prevent contact with blood or OPIM.
 All blood and OPIM will be considered infectious regardless of the perceived status of the source individual.